 Thirty six jurors declared competent by the court being selected a jury of such men as follows:

 William Smith the foreman, W.W.
-Dill, J. W. Conway, Henry Knopf, Edmund Boyer, H.C Hicks, John F Miller, G Myers, Archibald Conway and Thomas Maxwell were elected and sworn to try the case.
+Dill, J. W. Conway, Henry Knopf, Edmund Boyer, Henry C. Bequette, James Bass, H.G.
+Hicks, John F. Miller, Joseph Myers, Archibald Conway, and Thomas Maxwell were elected and sworn to try the case.
 The circuit attorney then introduced the following witnesses on the part of the state:

 Joseph Bass called and sworn upon the part of the state and testified as follows: